CSCfi/hpc-container-wrapper/README.md

 ## Frontends

-- `cont-conda`
+- `conda-containerize`
  - Wrap new conda installation or edit existing
-- `pycont`
+- `pip-containerize`
  - Wrap new venv installation or edit existing
  - Defaults to slim python container
-- `wrapcont`
+- `wrap-container`
  - Generate wrappers for existing container
-- `instcont`
+- `wrap-install`
- - Wrap an installation on disk on to a container.
+ - Wrap an installation on disk to a container.

 All tools support `-h/--help` for displaying info some have subcommands.

 ## Examples

-- `cont-conda new --prefix /path/to_install conda_env.yaml`
+- `conda-containerize new --prefix /path/to_install conda_env.yaml`
-- `cont-conda --post-install <(conda install scipy --channel conda-forge) update /path/to_install`
+- `conda-containerize --post-install <(conda install scipy --channel conda-forge) update /path/to_install`
-- `pycont new --prefix /path/to_install requirements.txt`
+- `pip-containerize new --prefix /path/to_install requirements.txt`
-- `wrapcont --wrapper-paths /opt/prog/bin --prefix /path/to_install /path/to/container`
+- `wrap-container --wrapper-paths /opt/prog/bin --prefix /path/to_install /path/to/container`
-- `instcont --wrapper-paths bin --mask --prefix /path/to/install /program/on/disk`
+- `wrap-install --wrapper-paths bin --mask --prefix /path/to/install /program/on/disk`

 ## Installation